 - 3.2 Singapore has a voluntary merger regime.
 This means that there is no obligation, or mandatory requirement, for merger parties to notify their merger situation to CCCS, either before or after implementation of the merger, but have the option of doing so.
-However, under sections 56 to 58 of the Act, merger parties have the option of notifying their merger situation to CCCS and It is the responsibility of the merger Pparties to must assess for themselves whether or not their merger would infringe the section 54 prohibition, and they cante apply to CCCS for a decision as to whether the merger situation infringes, or will infringe, the section 54 prohibition. - 3.3 Section 54 provides that mergers that have resulted, or may be expected to result in an SLC within any market in Singapore for goods or services are prohibited.
-While CCCS becomes aware of mergers through notifications, it is also informed of mergers not only via notifications but also through its market intelligence function and complaints.
-It can investigate mergers on its own initiative (i.e. where the parties have decided not to notify), where it considers that there are reasonable grounds to suspect that the section 54 prohibition has been or will be infringed.9 In those circumstances it can carry out an investigation using its statutory powers (see Part 5 below).
+It is the responsibility of the merger parties to assess for themselves whether or not their merger would infringe the section 54 prohibition, and they can apply to CCCS for a decision as to whether the merger situation infringes, or will infringe, the section 54 prohibition. - 3.3 While CCCS becomes aware of mergers through notifications, it is also informed of mergers through its market intelligence function and complaints.
+It can investigate mergers on its own initiative (i.e. where the parties have decided not to notify), where it considers that there are reasonable grounds to suspect that the section 54 prohibition has been or will be infringed.
+In those circumstances it can carry out an investigation using its statutory powers (see Part 5 below).